yunko006/E-commerce-website/README.md

 Features :

-- Login and register account
+- Login and register account (only a logged in user can add item to cart)
 - Show account information
 - User options :
   - See cart